tkkim-robot/Deep-Person-Counter/README.md

 <img src="gif/multi_camera_test.gif" alt="drawing" width="480"/>

 ## Source Code
-The entire project is funded by Oasys Story. __The all copyrights are reserved to Oasys Story (2019).__
+The entire project is funded by Oasys Story.
+The source code coult not be open.  __The all copyrights are reserved to Oasys Story (2019).__
 <http://www.oasyss.co.kr>